scala/make-release-notes/hand-written.md

 The following language "warts" have been deprecated:

-  * SI-6675 auto-tupling in patterns
-  * SI-1503 unsound type assumption for stable identifier and literal patterns
+  * SI-7605 Procedure syntax.
-  * SI-5479 DelayedInit is deprecated.
-We will keep supporting the important `extends App` idiom.
-JIRA has more [details and a proposed alternative](https://issues.scala-lang.org/browse/SI-4330?jql=labels%20%3D%20delayedinit%20AND%20resolution%20%3D%20unresolved).
+  * SI-5479 DelayedInit.
+We will continue support for the important `extends App` idiom. ([More details and a proposed alternative.](https://issues.scala-lang.org/browse/SI-4330?jql=labels%20%3D%20delayedinit%20AND%20resolution%20%3D%20unresolved))
-  * SI-6455 no longer rewrite .withFilter to .filter: to be compatible with for-comprehensions, you must implement `withFilter`
+  * SI-6455 Rewrite of .withFilter to .filter: you must implement `withFilter` to be compatible with for-comprehensions.
+  * SI-8035 Automatic insertion of `()` on missing argument lists.
+  * SI-6675 Auto-tupling in patterns.
+  * SI-7247 NotNull, which was never fully implemented -- slated for removal in 2.12.
+  * SI-1503 Unsound type assumption for stable identifier and literal patterns.

 We'd like to emphasize the following library deprecations:

-  * scala-actors is now deprecated and will be removed in 2.12.x; we advise users to follow the steps in the [Actors Migration Guide](http://docs.scala-lang.org/overviews/core/actors-migration-guide.html) to port to Akka Actors, which have been included in the distribution since 2.10.0.
-  * [#3103](https://github.com/scala/scala/pull/3103) Collection classes and methods that are (very) difficult to extend safely have been slated for being marked `final`.
-Proxies and wrappers that were not adequately implemented or kept up-to-date have been deprecated.
+  * [#3103](https://github.com/scala/scala/pull/3103), [#3191](https://github.com/scala/scala/pull/3191), [#3582](https://github.com/scala/scala/pull/3582) Collection classes and methods that are (very) difficult to extend safely have been slated for being marked `final`.
+Proxies and wrappers that were not adequately implemented or kept up-to-date have been deprecated, along with other minor inconsistencies.
+  * scala-actors is now deprecated and will be removed in 2.12; please follow the steps in the [Actors Migration Guide](http://docs.scala-lang.org/overviews/core/actors-migration-guide.html) to port to Akka Actors
+  * SI-7958 Deprecate `scala.concurrent.future` and `scala.concurrent.promise`
+  * SI-3235 Deprecate `round` on `Int` and `Long` ([#3581](https://github.com/scala/scala/pull/3581)).

 Deprecation is closely linked to source and binary compatibility.
 We say two versions are source compatible when they compile the same programs with the same results.